 - Inform the customer any time they will search for something and there is a risk of silence

-- Use small talk while searching for information – this will not be easy at first, but agents can get better at it with training
+- Use small talk while searching for information – difficult, but not impossible

-- Explain what they are doing during the call – less silence
+- Explain what they are doing during the call – less quiet time

 When new processes, offers, and information are available, the agents need to be aware and able to find information fast.
 This will help reduce silence in calls as well.
 Even if they do not know the answers to customers’ questions right away, the agents need to know where to look for them.